dazuma/toys/toys/docs/guide.md

       end
     end

+(Note it is still possible to attach constants to a tool or mixin by defining them with `self::`.
+However, this isn't very common practice in Ruby.)

 Because of this, it is highly recommended that you define constants only at the top level of a Toys file, so it doesn't "look" like it is scoped to something smaller.
-In particular, do not attempt to define constants in a mixin.
-The constants will not actually be connected to the mixin, and may not be available to tools that include the mixin.
+In particular, do not attempt to define constants in a mixin, unless you scope them with `self::`.

 Modules and classes defined using the `module` or `class` keyword, are also constants, and thus follow the same rules.
 So you could, for example, define a